NOVEL-IN-PROGRESS

 8.

-Severine looked about the kitchen with all its half-open cupboards and shelves stacked with dry goods, jars, and tins.
+"Put them where, Madame?"
+Severine looked about the kitchen with all its half-open cupboards and shelves stacked with dry goods, jars, dried hams, and tins.

 "Oui, Madame."

-"You don't want me to go?"
+"Then you don't want me to go?"
 Severine asked.

 "Oui, Monsieur?"